Cyb10101/php-dev/README.md

 ## Setup

-Create a docker-compose.yaml like the one from above.
+Create a docker-compose.yaml like shown above.
 Change all your settings.
 Mainly the `VIRTUAL_HOST`, `WEB_DOCUMENT_ROOT` and maybe the application context.

 Then you can copy the [start.sh](start.sh) into your project and start it.